UPDATED 8th Jan 2021: COVID Secure Viewings and Visits in a Rented Property

 - planned maintenance activity inside and outside the home.

-PLEASE NOTE: Some landlords have a backlog of repairs that they will need to address, so it may take longer than normal to carry out more non-essential work.
+PLEASE NOTE: Some landlords have a backlog of repairs to address, so it may take longer than normal to carry out work.
 We are working towards a more regular service, whilst working within the current restrictions and observing Government guidance such as hygiene and social distancing.

 Guidance for existing tenants